mtfxx/ContactHub/README.md

 ### Description for the GitHub Repository

-"A streamlined command-line application to manage personal and professional contacts.
+A streamlined command-line application to manage personal and professional contacts.
 Built with Python, it offers a user-friendly interface to add, search, delete, and list contact details.
-Perfect for those seeking a minimalistic approach to contact management."
+Perfect for those seeking a minimalistic approach to contact management.